 1. Changes in the sum assured rule

-Earlier, policyholders aged under 45 could avail of a minimum sum assured of 10 times the annual premium.
-Only people aged more than 45 could purchase ULIPs with a minimum sum assured lower than 10 times the yearly premium.
+Earlier, policyholders under 45 could avail of a minimum sum of ten times the annual premium.
+Only people over 45 could purchase ULIPs with a minimum sum guaranteed lower than ten times the yearly premium.
 As per the new IRDAI guidelines, people of all ages will follow the same conditions when buying a ULIP.
-Now, the minimum sum assured has to be seven times your yearly premium.
-You can use a ULIP calculator to determine the premium before buying a policy.
+The minimum sum assured has to be seven times your yearly premium.
+A ULIP calculator can determine the premium before buying a policy.

-You may think that a lower minimum sum assured is discouraging news, but it also means deducted mortality charges.
-You can now reduce the annual premium by up to 50% once the five-year lock-in period ends.
+You may think a lower minimum sum assured is discouraging news, but it also means deducted mortality charges.
+You can reduce the annual premium by up to 50% once the five-year lock-in period ends.
 This will effectively improve the ULIP plans returns for policyholders.
-This facility is useful for people who are financially struggling to pay the premium.
+This facility is useful for those financially struggling to pay the premium.

 1. Revisions in surrender value norms